arthurrogado/drawingminiappbot/readme.md

 3. loadRoute():
     - fetch for html, css and js files, and append them into main tag.

-All pages must be in /pages folder, and must have the same name (like /pages/home.html, /pages/home.css, /pages/home.js).
+**NOTE 1:** All pages must be in /pages folder, and must have the same name (like /pages/home.html, /pages/home.css, /pages/home.js).
 This is because loadRoute() function will look for these files in this way.

+**NOTE 2:** When working with functions that uses `webapp.MainButton.onClick` event, it is recommended to separate callbacks function, and define it using `window.defineMainButtonCallback` (see `webapp/app.js`).
+This function makes a "reset" on MainButton, and it avoids to call multiple callbacks.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more information.